BT Group plc – Annual report – 31 March 2025

 Connection costs are deferred as contract fulfilment costs because they allow satisfaction of the associated connection performance obligation and are considered recoverable.
 Sales commissions and other third party contract acquisition costs are capitalised as costs to acquire a contract unless the associated contract term is less than 12 months, in which case they are expensed as incurred.
 Capitalised costs are amortised over the minimum contract term.
 A portfolio approach is used to determine contract term.

 Where the initial set-up, transition and transformation phases of long-term contractual arrangements represent distinct performance obligations, costs in delivering these services are expensed as incurred.
 Where these services are not distinct performance obligations, we capitalise eligible costs as a cost of fulfilling the related service.
-Capitalised costs are amortised on a straight line basis over the remaining contract term, unless the pattern of service delivery indicates a more appropriate profile.
+Capitalised costs are amortised on a straight-line basis over the remaining contract term, unless the pattern of service delivery indicates a more appropriate profile.
 To be eligible for capitalisation, costs must be directly attributable to specific contracts, relate to future activity, and generate future economic benefits.
 Capitalised costs are regularly assessed for recoverability.

 The following table shows the movement on deferred costs: